-Our donor began developing this variety from Unwins Enorma back in 1971, and it has been grown in the village of Lubenham, Leicestershire by himself and several other residents, for more than 25 years.
-He recommends that the beans are sown direct on 14th May, and harvested regularly whilst the long, green pods are sweet and tender.
+Our donor began developing this variety from Unwins Enorma back in 1971, and it has been grown in the village of Lubenham, Leicestershire, by himself and several other residents, for more than 25 years.
+He recommends that the beans are sown direct on 14th May and harvested regularly while the long, green pods are sweet and tender.

 Named after the village in Somerset, it is thought that this variety has been grown in the county since the late 19th century.
 Seed Guardian, Adam Alexander, describes this as “a very fine bean; heavy cropping and reliable with good flavour.”
 Let us know what you think.